 As I have said many, many times, San Diego has some of the best beaches in the country.
 Most are well known and are almost always busy, but there are a few that not many know about.
 Today I would like to concentrate on one of my personal favorites, Swami’s State Beach.

-This hidden beach oasis is situated toward the southern end of Encinitas, California.
-Come and join me for a tour!
+This hidden beach oasis is situated toward the southern end of Encinitas, California which is about 25 miles north of Downtown San Diego.

 Swami’s State Beach-Hidden Paradise